innocentx0/innocentx0.github.io/_posts/2025-07-04-nasa-bugbounty.md

 - Employee personal data (**PII included**)
 - **Classified documents**, top-secret research marked as **reserved**

-One of the craziest simple bugs?
+One of the craziest and simplest bugs?
-A NASA site protected by **Basic Auth** — I bypassed it just by **tweaking the HTTP request header**.
+A NASA site protected by **Basic Auth** , I bypassed it just by **tweaking the HTTP request header**.
 No brute force.
 No magic.
-One crafted header = full access.
+One crafted header, full access.

 ---